AlchemistReturns/html-renderer/README.md

 Make sure you have node, express, ejs and marked installed, clone the repository and run `node app.js`

 #### The server will start on port 3000 by default, go to `http://localhost:3000` and render your HTML.

+Alternatively you can visit `https://markdown-previewer-eight-coral.vercel.app/` to use the renderer.

-Happy HTMLing!
+#### Happy HTMLing!